krad/boyermoore/README.md

 Call `searchAll(_ pattern: T)` on a collection and an Iterator gets returned that can be used to find every occurrence of the pattern.

+Call `chunk(_ pattern: T, includeSeperator: Bool)` on a collection and an Iterator gets returned that can be used to split the collection by the pattern.
+By default it will *NOT* include the delimiter in the output

 ## Examples

 ### String search